Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 INTRODUCTION TO DANCE II

-Continuing exploration of beginner conditioning techniques and basic movement in ballet, jazz, and tap.
+A survey of refined beginner movements in contemporary dance techniques and practices.
 Prerequisite: THEA 135 or consent of instructor.
 2 credits.

 145